Harshitha-Gandikota/brain-tumor-detection/README.md

 # brain-tumor-detection
-## to run the code follow the below steps
+## To run the code follow the below steps
 1. Open the file Google collab.
 2. Change the runtime type to *T4 GPU*
 3. Run the 1st 4 cells expect the commented one.